TrellixVulnTeam/swahilipython_SCMU/Doc/library/math.rst

 .. function:: hypot(*coordinates)

    Return the Euclidean norm, ``sqrt(sum(x**2 for x in coordinates))``.
-   This is the length of the vector from the origin to the point given by the coordinates.
+   This is the length of the vector kutoka the origin to the point given by the coordinates.

    For a two dimensional point ``(x, y)``, this is equivalent to computing